 A beach vacation is ideal for many since they love having the wind in their hair and the ocean at their feet, but the one place which is seldom considered to be an ideal vacation spot is just a level up from a beach- an island.
-Out of all the islands which are just perfect for having a vacation, the princes’ islands, situated just the coast of Istanbul in Turkey is ideal.
+Out of all the islands which are just perfect for having a vacation, the princes’ islands, situated just off the coast of Istanbul in Turkey is ideal.
 A combination of islands, Princes’ Island ensures that its visitors have fun.
 If you are wondering about what to do in princes islands in Istanbul then get ready to take a ferry to reach the location before climbing up on a horse-drawn carriage to roam the cities.
 But roaming the cities is just the tip of the iceberg, there’s a whole lot more.

-10 Best Islands In Istanbul
+10 Best Islands Near Istanbul

 While you’re already smitten by the beauty of this city of Turkey, make sure to visit these 10 islands in Istanbul and enjoy a relaxing tropical vacation.

-Büyükada, whose name means ‘Big Island’ in Turkish, certainly does justice to its name since it is the biggest of the nine islands which constitute Princes Islands which are a group of islands near Istanbul.
+Büyükada, whose name means ‘Big Island’ in Turkish, certainly does justice to its name since it is the biggest of the nine islands which constitute Princes Islands which are a group of islands around Istanbul.
 It has an area of around 5 square km or 2 square miles and is a neighbourhood of the Adalar district of Turkey’s Istanbul province.
 Visitors will find that this island has two peaks and the one which is near to the ferry landing is called Isa Tepesi which means Jesus Hill in Turkish.
 In the valley formed between the two hills there lies a church and a monastery of Agios Nikolaos, but apart from that, they can also visit the Greek Orthodox Churches of Panagia, Hagios Demetrios, Franciscan Church of San Pacifico and the Armenian Church of the Surp Astvadzadzin Verapolium.
 There is also a cafe in there which serves up some delicious chips, wine, and sausage sandwiches.

-Heybeliada or also known as Heybeliada is the second biggest of the amalgamation known as the Princes Islands in this Sea of Marmara.
+Heybeliada or also known as Heybeliada is the second biggest of the amalgamation known as the Princes Islands in the Sea of Marmara.
 It is a neighborhood of the Adalar district of Istanbul.
 Upon arriving, visitors will find two beautiful pieces of architecture in the area of the Naval Cadet School- one is called Kamariotissa and it is the only Byzantine church left on the old islands.
 But it was also the last one to be built before Constantinople began his conquest.
 The other is actually the grave of Edward Baryon who was the second ambassador sent from England by Queen Elizabeth I.

 Sivriada is also called Hayırsızada which means ‘useless island’ and it has an area or 0.05 km square.
-It forms part of the Islands in Turkey near Istanbul.
+It forms part of the islands in Turkey near Istanbul.
 It was called as such because it is said to have brought God’s wrath on itself for killing stray dogs there.
 This island was often a site for Byzantine clerics to come for worship and also used a prison to detain people who were thought to be troublesome.
 People can see the detached ruins of a 9th-century Byzantine monastery in here, along with that of a Roman settlement.
 Major buildings like a chapel, a church and a cistern located in the center of town island were built in the 9th century.

 5. Kaşık Island